Our Foundation & Work

 Scroll below to see the programmes we run.

-The Fighting Chance Scholarship Programme funds and supports young people living in poverty between 4-18 years of age to train completely free of charge in martial arts.
+Gift a Child a Fighting Chance Programme funds and supports young people living in poverty between 4-18 years of age to train completely free of charge in martial arts.
 The programme develops self discipline, resilience, determination, self-development and strength which many young people do not believe they hold.

 We build on this work, providing mentors and reliable role-models for young people from more complex backgrounds.
 We also fund instructorship programmes for gifted individuals which helps break the cycle of poverty by providing access to a self-sufficient income.
 Our aim is to inspire future generations in their communities.LEARN MORE >>